Bisonai/orakl-docs/en/node-operators-guide/proof-of-reserve.md

 * `HEALTH_CHECK_PORT`
 * `SLACK_WEBHOOK_URL`

-`POR_AGGREGATOR_HASH` first environment variable is to define aggregator Hash value of the unique aggregator which will used for Proof of Reserve service.
+`POR_AGGREGATOR_HASH` first environment variable is to define aggregator hash value of the unique aggregator which will used for Proof of Reserve service.

 The **Orakl Network Proof of Reserve** is implemented in Node.js which uses `NODE_ENV` environment variable to signal the execution environment (e.g. `production`, `development`).
 [Setting the environment to `production`](https://nodejs.dev/en/learn/nodejs-the-difference-between-development-and-production/) generally ensures that logging is kept to a minimum, and more caching levels take place to optimize performance.